Sonalleve MRI guided High Intensity Focused Ultrasound

 MRI guided HIFU, or Magnetic Resonance Imaging guided High Intensity Focused

 Uterine fibroids or myomas are the most common tumours to affect women, and are present in up to 40% of women in the reproductive age group.
 Not all of these women are symptomatic, and they usually do not require any treatment for these fibroids.
 Occasionally, the fibroids can cause pain, heavy menstrual as well as inter-menstrual bleeding, and pressure effects such as frequency of micturition due to the size of the fibroid.
-In a small number of cases, fibroids can be a cause of infertility.
+In a small number of cases, fibroids can be a cause.

 Fibroids are traditionally known to grow very slowly throughout the reproductive life of a woman, and they exhibit a growth spurt during pregnancy.
 After menopause, a fibroid typically begins regressing in size, and at this stage, fibroids rarely need to be treated.